cardano-foundation/CIPs/CIP-0030/README.md

 1. There are multiple concurrent standardization efforts on different fronts to accomodate a rapidly evolving ecosystem;
 2. Not everyone agrees and has desired to support every existing standard;
 3. There's a need from an API consumer standpoint to clearly identify what features are supported by providers.

+#### Namespacing Extension

+By explicitly namespacing each enabled extension we aim to improve the usability of extensions for dApps.
+This prevents possible polymorphism of extension endpoints, which should also improve complexity of wallet implementations.

 ## Path to Active